nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2023-3-10

-Due to a hardware problem, bandwidth is very limited today.
+Due to a hardware problem with VPN, bandwidth is very limited for some locations today.
 We are working on this!

 2023-1-5